 Smartphone apps and Triple Zero (000)

-Australia’s Triple Zero Awareness Working Group has developed a smartphone app for iOS and Android devices to:
+Australia’s Triple Zero Awareness Working Group has developed a smartphone app for iOS, Android and Windows devices to:

 - provide the caller with information about when to call Triple Zero